Gary Franks

 Gary Alvin Franks (born February 9, 1953) is an American politician who was a member of the U.S. House of Representatives from Connecticut for six years, from 1991 until 1997.
-He is the first African-American elected to the U.S. Congress from Connecticut, the first modern black conservative elected to the House of Representatives, and the first black Republican elected since Oscar De Priest's election in 1932.
+He is the first African-American elected to the U.S. Congress from Connecticut, the first modern black conservative elected to the House of Representatives, and the first black Republican elected since Oscar De Priest's re-election in 1932.
 Franks ran for the United States Senate in 1998, losing to incumbent Democratic U.S. Senator Chris Dodd in a landslide.
 He currently hosts a podcast called We Speak Frankly, with his son Gary.
 He also writes for the Boston Herald.

 Early life

 Franks was born in Waterbury, Connecticut.
 He is one of six children of a brass mill worker and a hospital dietary aide.
 He was elected president of his class at Sacred Heart High School.

 Franks received his Bachelor of Arts from Yale University in 1975.
 He was captain of the basketball team and a free agent for the New Orleans Jazz NBA team.

 After Yale, Franks worked in labor relations for 10 years at Continental Can Co., Chesebrough-Pond's Inc. and Cadbury Schweppes PLC.